jarviscanada/jarvis_data_eng_KevinShimotakahara/hadoop/README.md

 The HDFS was implemented using Google Cloud Platform, with YARN as its computational resource manager.
-Apache Hive was run on top of YARN, so we could pass SQL-like (Hive Query Language, or HQL) statements to Hive translate them into execution engine tasks runnable in YARN (e.g. MapReduce).
+Apache Hive was run on top of YARN, so we could write SQL-like (Hive Query Language, or HQL) statements to query data in our cluster.
 To interact with Hive, we leveraged both Zeppelin Notebook and Beeline interfaces.
 Concerning the data we stored/examined in/with our Hadoop cluster, we chose a 1.8 Gb file containing World Development Indicator information.